TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - **Gamepad Output Support!** GUN4ALL reports as a five-button mouse, keyboard, *and gamepad* with ability to output the position as a joystick.
 The first open source lightgun system that's fully compatible with PCSX2 nightly on all platforms for multiplayer!
 - **Toggleable Extras!** Aside from the option for **using hardware switches** baked in, the extras *can all be individually toggled mid-game* in Pause Mode (either via Hotkeys or a scrollable menu system)!
 - **Supports any gun shell imaginable!** All original console and custom controller designs are compatible with careful consideration for all sorts of form-factors; from the one-button Sega Virtua Gun to the stick-toting behemoths of Cabela's Top Shot Rifles, to even planned support for [Blamcons](https://blamcon.com/) - if you can fit a Pico in it, *you can use it with GUN4ALL!*
+- **RGB Support!** GUN4ALL supports both four-pin-style RGB LEDs (common anode & cathode supported), as well as internal *and* external [NeoPixels](https://www.adafruit.com/product/1938) for glowy-blinky feedback, for both navigating the gun's internal systems or reacting to RGB commands!
 - **Mame Hooker Support!** Further your own goals with [Mame Hooker](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker), compatible with Windows & Linux (thru Wine); the gun will automagically hand over control of offscreen button mode, peripherals and LEDs *for event aware feedbacks for even more immersive gameplay!*
 - Dual Core Support; take advantage of the second core in the ever-popular *Raspberry Pi Pico's* **RP2040** chip for processing button inputs in parallel, (theoretically) reducing latency.
 - Multiple Guns Support; easily set the gun to use binds for P1-4 with a single setting, swap player position on-the-fly, and change the USB identifier for each unique board without modifying deep rooted Arduino files!